corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/legal-info-4.3.7.md

 necessary.
 Here is a sample; alter the names:

-    Yoyodyne, Inc., hereby disclaims all copyright interest in the program `Gnomovision' (which makes passes at compilers) written by James Hacker.
+    Yoyodyne, Inc., hereby disclaims all copyright interest in the program 'Gnomovision' (which makes passes at compilers) written by James Hacker.

     signature of Ty Coon, 1 April 1989